 Coding and Vision 101 Lecture Series (Allen Institute): A 12-part series, produced by the Allen Institute for Brain Science as an educational resource for the community.

 Talks from Cosyne: Official channel for the Computational and Systems Neuroscience Conference

-Neuromatch Talks: Youtube videos from the March 2020 neuromatch conference
+Neuromatch Talks: Youtube videos from past neuromatch conferences.

 Dimensionality Reduction and Population Dynamics in Neural Data: The aim of this conference was to gather a number of key players in the effort for developing methods for dimensionality reduction in neural data and studying the population dynamics of networks of neurons from this angle.

 Representation, Coding and Computation in Neural Circuits: The aim of this workshop was to shed light, at the level of cortical circuits, on issues of representation and coding such as sparsity and high-dimensionality, spikes and coding capacity in the presence of noise.